RogerAylagas/MATT-ARQSOFT/lab_branch.md

 ![ConceptualClasses](assets\docs\lab\domain_model_chess.png)

-It mus be said that this result has been achieved by iterating many times and refining it to better achieve the requirements of the client.
+It must be said that this result has been achieved by iterating many times and refining it to better achieve the requirements of the client.

 ## Design